haithcockce/learning-stuff/docs/training/infiniband-overview.md

   - A Receive Request always ends with a Completion Queue Entity
 - During setup of IB structures, a _Local Key_ (L_key) and _Remote Key_ (R_key) are generated for security in accessing memory regions (more on all this in "Application-To-Channel Adapter Communication")
 - Communication types
-  - While IB communication types span reliable-connected, unreliable-connected, reliable-datagram, and unreliable-datagram, most clients only use _unreliable datagrams_ (UD) or _reliable connected_ (RC) modes
+  - While IB communication types span reliable-connected, unreliable-connected, reliable-datagram, and unreliable-datagram, most clients only use _unreliable datagrams_ (UD) or _reliable connected_ (RC) modes.
+More recent hardware uses only UD.
-  - UD operates similar to UDP in TCP/IP addressing while RC operates similar to TCP
+  - UD operates similar to UDP in TCP/IP addressing; packets are sent by the server node without receiving acknowledgement from the client node.
+  - RC operates similar to TCP; packets are sent by the server node and require an acknowledgement by the client.
   - **Note** [Connected mode is not an option](https://access.redhat.com/solutions/5960861) in some scenarios:
     - ConnectX-4 devices and above has Enhanced IPoIB enabled which forces use of UD mode and can not be disabled
     - RHEL 7 provided a kernel module parameter `ipoib_enhanced` for the module `ib_ipoib` to optionally disable Enhanced IPoIB and allow connected mode, however this was not added upstream meaning RHEL 8 and above can not disable Enhanced IPoIB (and thus are required to use UD mode)